-Genetic susceptibility to anthracycline-related congestive heart failure (CHF) in survivors of hematopoietic cell transpDecember 9th, 2012 in Medical research /
+Genetic susceptibility to anthracycline-related congestive heart failure (CHF) in survivors of hematopoietic cell transpDecember 9, 2012 in Medicine & Health / Medical research

 Researchers have identified specific genetic factors that are associated with heart failure in patients who have undergone hematopoietic stem cell transplantation (HCT) for blood cancer.

 The transplantation of blood-forming stem cells from the bone marrow, circulating blood, or umbilical cord blood is the primary treatment option for many patients with blood cancer who relapse after receiving standard front-line therapies.
 During the transplant, healthy stem cells replace damaged cells that caused the illness, effectively curing patients of their disease.
 Advances in transplant strategies have led to a growing number of long-term survivors of HCT.
 However, this growing population of survivors is at risk for developing life-threatening complications such as congestive heart failure, due in large part to their exposure to pre-HCT treatments with a class of chemotherapy drugs called anthracyclines.
 Transplant survivors tend to develop heart failure earlier than the general population, and the overall survival rate following diagnosis is less than 50 percent.

 By analyzing transplant patient demographics such as age and gender, treatment strategy (i.e., pre-HCT chemotherapy and chest radiation), and presence of cardiovascular risk factors such as high blood pressure, diabetes, and high cholesterol, researchers have been able to create a clinical profile to determine which patients are likely to develop heart failure after transplant.
 However, this current profile is limiting, as it fails to accurately explain the wide variability in the risk of heart failure between individual patients.
 Importantly, it does not account for how individuals' genetic makeup can exacerbate their risk of developing heart failure.